 INTRODUCTION

 Dipeptidyl peptidase 4 (DPP4) inhibitors are oral antidiabetic drugs approved to manage type 2 diabetes mellitus.
-The members of this class include Sitagliptin, Vildagliptin, Saxagliptin, Linagliptin, Gemigliptin, Anagliptin, Teneligliptin and Alogliptin.
-DPP4 enzyme is involved in the biodegradation of incretins such as glucagon-like peptide 1 (GLP-1) and glucose-dependent insulinotropic polypeptide (GIP).
-DPP4 inhibitors help to increase the postprandial insulin secretion and inhibit glucagon secretion through the inhibition of inactivation of GLP-1 and GIP[1].
+The members of this class include sitagliptin, vildagliptin, saxagliptin, linagliptin, gemigliptin, anagliptin, teneligliptin and alogliptin.
+DPP4 enzyme is involved in the biodegradation of incretins such as glucagon-like peptide 1 and glucose-dependent insulinotropic polypeptide.
+DPP4 inhibitors help to increase the postprandial insulin secretion and inhibit glucagon secretion through the inhibition of inactivation of glucagon-like peptide 1 and glucose-dependent insulinotropic polypeptide[1].

 Diabetes is a group of metabolic disorders occurring due to the defects in insulin secretion and insulin action.
-It has been estimated that more than 500 million people around the globe were living with diabetes, in 2018 and the numbers are increasing daily[2].
+It has been estimated that more than 500 million people around the globe were living with diabetes in 2018 and the numbers are increasing daily[2].

 Inappropriate use of multiple medications or polypharmacy is more common among diabetic patients as they may receive many medications to manage comorbid conditions such as hypertension, dyslipidemia, other cardiovascular problems, infections, depression, and others along with their antidiabetic medications.
 The risk of drug interactions increases with the number of comedications.
-Drug interaction is defined as the interference of effects of a drug by the concomitantly administered other drug(s), herbs, minerals, vitamins, food, fruit juices, tobacco smoke or alcohol and the drug interaction resulting in increased unintended effects or decreased intended effects is termed adverse drug interaction[3,4].
+Drug interaction is defined as the interference of effects of a drug by the concomitantly administered other drug(s), herbs, minerals, vitamins, food, fruit juices, tobacco smoke or alcohol, and the drug interaction resulting in increased unintended effects or decreased intended effects is termed adverse drug interaction[3,4].

 The cytochrome P450 (CYP) enzymes are involved in the phase 1 metabolism of drugs and they consist of 57 different CYP forms.
-Almost 90% of drugs are metabolised mainly by seven CYP enzymes including CYP3A4 and others[5].
-Saxagliptin is a substrate of CYP enzymes and it is primarily metabolised by CYP3A4/5 to form the active metabolite, 5-hydroxy Saxagliptin through hydroxylation[6].
-Moreover, other DPP4 inhibitors such as Sitagliptin[7], Linagliptin[8], Gemigliptin[9] and Teneligliptin[10] are weak substrates of CYP3A4 enzyme, they are metabolised incompletely by CYP3A4, and major part of the drugs is excreted as unchanged drug through urine except Linagliptin, which is excreted through feces.
-Vildagliptin[11] and Anagliptin[12] are metabolized by cyano group hydrolysis and about 50% of the administered dose is excreted as unchanged drug.
-The drugs inhibiting or inducing CYP3A4 enzyme may interact with DPP4 inhibitors as some of them are the substrates of CYP3A4 enzyme.
+Almost 90% of drugs are metabolized by seven CYP enzymes including CYP3A4 and others[5].
+Saxagliptin is a substrate of CYP enzymes, and it is primarily metabolized by CYP3A4/5 to form the active metabolite, 5-hydroxy saxagliptin through hydroxylation[6].
+Moreover, other DPP4 inhibitors such as sitagliptin[7], linagliptin[8], gemigliptin[9] and teneligliptin[10] are weak substrates of the CYP3A4 enzyme.
+They are metabolized incompletely by CYP3A4, and major parts of the drugs are excreted as unchanged drug through urine except linagliptin, which is excreted through feces.
+Vildagliptin[11] and anagliptin[12] are metabolized by cyano group hydrolysis and about 50% of the administered dose is excreted as unchanged drug.
+The drugs inhibiting or inducing the CYP3A4 enzyme may interact with DPP4 inhibitors as some of them are substrates of the CYP3A4 enzyme.

-P-glycoprotein (P-gp) is an efflux transporter and it is also known as multidrug resistance protein 1 (MDR1) as it is overexpressed in tumor cells causing resistance to different anticancer drugs.
+P-glycoprotein (P-gp) is an efflux transporter and it is also known as multidrug resistance protein 1 as it is overexpressed in tumor cells causing resistance to different anticancer drugs.
 P-gp is involved in the absorption and excretion of drugs as it is also found in various tissues like small intestine, liver and kidney.
 P-gp pumps the orally administered drugs back in to lumen and limit their bioavailability[13].
-DPP4 inhibitors have been identified as the substrates of P-gp[14] and the drugs inducing or inhibiting P-gp transporters may also affect the pharmacokinetics of DPP4 inhibitors.
+DPP4 inhibitors have been identified as substrates of P-gp[14] and the drugs inducing or inhibiting P-gp transporters may also affect the pharmacokinetics of DPP4 inhibitors.

 LITERATURE REVIEW

 As the DPP4 inhibitors are the substrates of both CYP3A4 enzymes and the P-gp transporter, the present review is focused on the possible drug-drug interactions of them.
-The literature review was done in databases such as MEDLINE/PubMed/PMC, ScienceDirect, Google scholar, Cochrane Library and reference lists using the keywords such as Drug interactions, Sitagliptin, Saxagliptin, Linagliptin, Gemigliptin, Teneligliptin, Vildagliptin, Anagliptin, CYP3A4 and P-gp efflux pump.
+The literature review was done in databases such as MEDLINE/PubMed/PMC, ScienceDirect, Google scholar, Cochrane Library and reference lists using the keywords such as drug interactions, sitagliptin, saxagliptin, linagliptin, gemigliptin, teneligliptin, vildagliptin, anagliptin, CYP3A4 and P-gp efflux pump.

 LITERATURE REVIEW RESULTS